byjg/php-config/README.md

 Create in your project root at the same level of the vendor directory a folder called `config`.

-Inside this folders create files called "config-dev.php", "config-test.php" where dev, test, live, etc are your environments.
+Inside these folders create files called "config-dev.php", "config-test.php" where dev, test, live, etc are your configuration sets.

 Your folder will look like to: